intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-\begin{itemize} \item \texttt{unbiased}: logical, if \texttt{TRUE} the point estimate according to the unbiased estimator (where the numerator is $n-1$, as in Equation \eqref{MLE:TWONN}) is computed. \end{itemize}
+\begin{itemize} \item \texttt{unbiased}: logical, if \texttt{TRUE} the point estimate according to the unbiased estimator (where the numerator is $n-1$, as in Equation\nobreakspace{}\ref{MLE:TWONN}) is computed. \end{itemize}

-As an example, we will compute the \texttt{id} on \texttt{HyperCube} via MLE using different distance definitions: Euclidean, Manhattan, and Canberra.
-These distances are all implemented within \code{dist()} function in the \pkg{stats} package.
+We compute the ID on Hypercube via MLE using different distance definitions: Euclidean, Manhattan, and Canberra.
+These distances are calculated with the \texttt{dist()} function of the \texttt{stats} package.

 Other distance matrices can be employed as well.
-In this example, we also show how the bounds of the CIs change by varying the confidence levels.
+In this example, we also show how the widths of the CIs change by varying the confidence levels.
+We print the results stored in the object \texttt{mle\_12} as an example.
 We write:

-The results are summarized in Table \ref{tab:MLEtab}.
+The results are reported in Table\nobreakspace{}\ref{tab:MLEtab}.
 The type of distance can lead to differences in the results.
-Overall, the estimators agree with each other, obtaining values that are close to the ground truth.
+Overall, the estimators agree with each other, obtaining values close to the ground truth.